davidfowl/aspnetvnextwebapiapp/Generations.md

 - **Platform** - e.g. .NET Framework 4.5, Windows Phone 8.1
 - **Reference Assembly** - An assembly that contains API surface only.
 There is no IL in the method bodies.
 It is used for compilation only, and cannot be used to run.
 - **Implementation Assembly** - An assembly that contains an implementation of a reference assembly.
 These are usually implemented in the platform itself and cannot be updated without updating the platform.
-- **Generation** - a versioned set of the available reference assemblies across all platforms
+- **Generation** - a versioned set of the reference assemblies across all platforms supported by the generation.

 ## Principles
 - Platforms expose .NET surface area from a particular generation.